torstenboettjer/nixpkgs_data/README.md

 * Simple health check endpoint: `GET /health`
 * Get package information by name: `GET /package/:name`

 The server returns HTTP status codes in case of an error, the port can be configured via PORT environment variable (defaults to 8080).

+## Start the Server

-It depends on the GIN framework, which is added by:
+The server depends on the GIN framework.
+In case it is not installed, the following command is required before the start.

 ```bash
 go get github.com/gin-gonic/gin
 ```

-### Start the server
+When GIN is installed it is started with:

 ```bash
 go run main.go